HipGISAXS/HipGISAXS/README.md

 The HipGISAXS binary takes as input a file in HiG format.
 Please refer to detailed HipGISAXS documentation for details of the HiG format.
 A few sample input files are located in the directory "inputs", with extensions ".hig".
 Update the input file as needed.
+Detailed information on the inputs is available at https://webhipgisaxs.lbl.gov
 The main components in the input file to update are the following:

 1. Shape name defines the input filename containing triangulated shape data.